hitomiiv/stcp/README.md

 When compiling on Windows, link against `ws2_32`

-First initialize the library with `stcp_initialize();` There are two basic structures, `stcp_server` and `stcp_channel`, which represent a TCP server and client, respectively.
+First initialize the library with `stcp_initialize();`.
+There are two basic structures, `stcp_server` and `stcp_channel`, which represent a TCP server and client, respectively.
 Both of these need an `stcp_address` and a port to create.
 Only ipv4 and hostnames are supported.
 Servers can accept pending channels, and channels can send/receive data.
 Note that for send/receive, a timeout of 0 does not block the caller.
 However, a timeout of -1 blocks the caller until the task is completed.

 Here's an example.
 In a real program, remember to check the return values:
 ```c